Perspective | Here’s a list of the 10 greatest works of journalism of the past 10 years. Care to argue about it?

 10. Staff of The Washington Post, Police shootings database 2015 to present.

 The judges called this the “definitive journalistic exploration and documentation of fatal police shootings in America.”
-In the wake of the infamous police shooting of an unarmed Black man in Ferguson, Mo. in 2014, the ambitious effort “set a new standard for real-time, data journalism and was a vital resource during a still-raging national debate.”
+In the wake of the infamous police shooting of an unarmed Black man in Ferguson, Mo., in 2014, the ambitious effort “set a new standard for real-time, data journalism and was a vital resource during a still-raging national debate.”

 For those who might want to argue with these rankings — in the grand tradition of music fans getting outraged over Rolling Stone magazine’s list of, say, the 500 greatest albums of all time — they may find fodder in the larger list of more than 120 nominees. (“What?!
 Where’s Jane Mayer’s Fox News exposé in the New Yorker?
-What about “Into the Dark,” the investigative podcast that helped free a Mississippi man once held on death row?”)
+What about “In the Dark,” the investigative podcast that helped free a Mississippi man once held on death row?”)
 Or they may have some other ideas altogether.

 Whether you agree with the list, it might make you stop to think about some of the essential reporting that’s whizzing by you right now as you doomscroll the news endlessly into the nights.
 Will some of it endure and earn status as classic journalism?
 Ed Yong’s work this year on the coronavirus pandemic in the Atlantic comes to mind as a possibility.
 So does the New York Times’s reporting on Trump’s tax returns.